bhk/rio/doc/incremental.md

    parallelism within a cell, to which an update algorithm would remain oblivious.

- * Dependencies used in separate threads of execution are not ordered with respect to each other; if prior dependencies remain unchanged, *all* of them remain live.
+ * Dependencies used in parallel threads of execution are not ordered with respect to each other; if prior dependencies remain unchanged, *all* of them remain live.
 This should result in an update realizing the same degree of cell parallelization that the initial evaluation could exhibit.